 As an example, if the solution supports adding switches, add them where it makes sense, without overloading the amount of possibilities.
 Similarly, establish relations between content and content types—ensuring a tidy and logical system.

-Finally, whether you choose headless, hybrid, or a traditional CMS, one thing is unavoidable: your CMS should in any case support image handling.
-Image handling support includes focal point and the ability for the developer to define what version of an image that goes where.
+Finally, your CMS should in any case support image handling.
+This includes focal point and the ability for the developer to define what version of an image that goes where.

-Headless goes as hand in glove with SPAs, but as a hybrid CMS supports both headless (delighting your developers) and traditional CMS (delighting your editors), it might be the right solution for you.
+Headless goes as hand in glove with SPAs, but as a next generation headless CMS supports both headless (delighting your developers) and traditional CMS features (delighting your editors), it might be the right solution for you.